 Unit I: Basics of Engineering Drawing and Projection:

 Introduction to drawing instrument and their uses, concept of dimensioning and scales, geometric construction.
-Projection of Point, Projection of Line.
+Projection of Point, Projection of lines (Inclined to one plane at a time), Projection of planes (Inclined to both the planes).
 (4hrs.)